 Santa Cruz said: “Hopefully she will be hit for all legal costs.
 Insurance companies employ accident investigators and private investigators to check claims.
 I’d say they saw your friend coming a mile away.”
 Jackboy said: “You should report this info to the guards.
 She has broken the law and people like her are the reason why insurance is so high.”
 Bepolite cautioned: “Frankly, Facebook et al has made the job child’s play.”

 Meauldsegosha said she worked as a secretary in an investigation company about 20 years ago, and 90 per cent of the work came from insurance claims.
 “Of course the insurance company are going to investigate.
 They see cases like this every day and are wise to the tricks people play.”
 And Bepolite added the warning: “People also don’t seem to realise the effect of being on the receiving end of a good barrister in cross-examination mode.”

 It’s always been open to the courts to decide that a claim is fraudulent.
-In Banco Ambrosiano Spa v Ansbacher,3 Mr Justice Henchy held that: “If the court is satisfied, on balancing the possible inferences open on the facts, that fraud is the rational and cogent conclusion to be drawn, it should so find.”
-But section 26 of the Civil Liability and Courts Act 2004 also requires a judge to dismiss a personal injuries claim if a plaintiff knowingly gives (or causes to be given) false or misleading evidence, unless dismissal if the action would result in injustice.
+In Banco Ambrosiano Spa v Ansbacher,3 Henchy J held that: “If the court is satisfied, on balancing the possible inferences open on the facts, that fraud is the rational and cogent conclusion to be drawn, it should so find.”
+But s 26 of the Civil Liability and Courts Act 2004 requires a judge to dismiss a personal injuries claim if a plaintiff knowingly gives (or causes to be given) false or misleading evidence, unless dismissal of the action would result in injustice.
 The same penalty applies to knowingly swearing a false or misleading affidavit.
-As Mr Justice Peart said in Carmello v Casey,4 the section is mandatory and deliberately draconian, in the public interest.
+As Peart J said in Carmello v Casey,4 the section is mandatory and deliberately draconian, in the public interest.